George-LabX/raspicluster/Tutorial/2remote_setup.md

 sudo cp isc-dhcp-server /etc/default/isc-dhcp-server
 sudo cp named.conf.options /etc/bind9/named.conf.options
 ```
-For this last code, if you haven't created a directory bind9 in the /etc directory it will give an error.
+For this last code, if your PC does not have a bind9 directory in the /etc directory it will give an error.
 This can be fixed as follows:
 ```bash
 cd /etc                                                    # changes directory to /etc sudo mkdir bind9                                           # creates bind9 directory for you to copy file into